Water Conservation Efforts

 SNWA Water Smart Landscape Rebates

 Residents can take part in the Southern Nevada Water Authority rebate program to replace non-functional grass with desert landscaping.
 Residential properties, businesses, HOAs and multifamily properties are eligible and can get $3 per square foot of grass removed and replaced with desert landscaping.
-The SNWA also offers a rebate program for 50% off smart controllers.
+Both SNWA and Boulder City offer rebate programs for smart controllers.
 These devices turn off your sprinkler system when it rains to prevent unnecessary overwatering of turf.
-Learn more by visiting www.snwa.com.
+Learn more here SNWA Water Smart Landscape Rebates SNWA Water Smart Landscape Rebates SNWA Water Smart Landscape Rebates SNWA Water Smart Landscape Rebates SNWA Water Smart Landscape Rebates for Boulder City's program and by visiting www.snwa.com.